dannyjtrinh/EC601/mini_project_1/README.md

 While this application is intended for companies and their products, this target could be interpreted in various always.
 As a result, the same user can obtain information from a popular movie reviewer and determine if many individuals like a movie that just came out.
 The possibilities for Flop or Not are endless!

+# How to Run?
+This application requires PYQT4, Tweepy, Google Natural Language API and Python 2

+Please make sure all APIs have been installed before running the program.
+To run the program, run the script called run.sh.

 ### User Stories

 -I as a user should be greeted with a simple and elegant interface